AdobeDocs/campaign-classic.en/help/platform/using/faq-campaign-config.md

 Read out [Configure CRM connectors](../../platform/using/crm-connectors.md) to learn how to synchronize your CRM tool with Adobe Campaign.
 Watch this use case video on [Adobe Campaign and Microsoft Dynamics 365 integration](https://helpx.adobe.com/campaign/kt/acc/using/acc-integrate-dynamics365-with-acc-feature-video-set-up.html).

-## How to perform Soft Cache Clear when the issues are Machine-specific or User-specific? {perform-soft-cache-clear}
+## How to perform Soft Cache Clear when the issues are Machine-specific or User-specific? {#perform-soft-cache-clear}

 If you have issues such as the new logos being reflected correctly, able to successfully export the data which are machine specific / user specific, you might need to perform a Soft Cache clearing with Windows (Windows 7, Windows XP, Windows 10).